 Since its 2000 inception, the School of Communications has experienced exponential growth, increasing its faculty from a half-dozen to more than 80 faculty and staff members today.

-In an effort to further strengthen its student-centered learning environment, the School of Communications has adopted and implemented a new departmental structure in fall 2019.
+In an effort to further strengthen its student-centered learning environment, the school adopted and implemented a new departmental structure in fall 2019.
 The school reconfigured to house six undergraduate programs, each with a leader.
 The programs are:

 - Cinema and Television Arts

 - Media Analytics

 In this structure, students enjoy increased access to department and program leaders, whose expertise aligns closely with their professional career pursuits.
 These smaller academic units provide opportunities for group meetings with students by major and interest group, and allow for regular communication on upcoming activities, events and programming.

 Associate Professor Vic Costello serves as the director of the communications core and minor, overseeing the school’s opening and closing core courses, communications electives and the communications minor.